customd/jquery-console/README.markdown

 ===========================
 ### By Sam Sehnert, [Digital Fusion](http://teamdf.com/) 2012

-A is a simple, lightweight [jQuery](http://jquery.com/) debugging plugin which lets you easily see what's in a jquery collection at any point in a chain, while still maintaining chain-ability.
+A simple, lightweight [jQuery](http://jquery.com/) debugging plugin which lets you easily see what's in a jquery collection at any point in a chain, while still maintaining chain-ability.

+Only 441 bytes gzipped.

 Demos
 -----

 The Demos for this plugin live under the examples/ directory.
-Open them directly in your web browser, or view the following online examples:
+Open them directly in your web browser, or view the following online example:

 - [Basic Example](http://www.teamdf.com/jquery-plugins/console/examples/demo-basic.html)